 Paul also painted a tribute to the late great Sir Ken Dodd on Liverpool’s Royal Court Theatre.
 The two murals were unveiled by Lady Anne Dodd to a large press gathering.
 On the heels of those murals was Paul’s biggest mural to date: A huge 200 m2 tribute to Grand National hero, Red Rum.
 Painted in Southport in association with Sefton Council, it was supposed to coincide with the 2020 Grand National.
 And then…..
 Covid 19.

 After that was his famous tribute to Liverpool FC past and present.
 A piece sponsored by Revilo Properties depicted Jordan Henderson and Alan Hansen both lifting their respective league title trophies.
+This was to be the first public LFC street art that Paul would paint.

 Paul's work goes from strength to strength.
 The future will be exciting for him as he embarks on more and more high-profile pieces and ever larger scales.
 His prolific work rate ensures that this article will be out of date in just a few days!
 To keep up to date with his work, follow him on Instagram, Twitter or Facebook.